Brightlcz/Dual-Task/README.md

 conda install pytorch==1.1.0 torchvision==0.3.0 cudatoolkit=10.0 -c pytorch
 ```

-Then, users need to install the deformable convolution module in the `1.11` environment by:
+Then, researchers need to install the deformable convolution module in the `1.11` environment by:

 ```bash
 cd dcn